-Criteria Maximum Score How many people will the program/project reach - Provide justification or data to 10 support this reach, including estimated cost per person reached Need - Does the program/project meet a demonstrated need in the community?
-5 Proposed Outcomes/Metrics - What are the expected results at the end of the grant 5 period?
+Criteria Maximum Score How many people will the program/project reach - Provide justification or data to 5 support this reach, including estimated cost per person reached Need - Does the program/project meet a demonstrated need in the community?
+5 Proposed Outcomes/Metrics - What are the expected results during and at the end 5 of the grant period?
 How will those be measured?
 Program Sustainability - How will the project sustain itself once the grant funding is 5 depleted?
-Partnerships - Identify partners who will be involved in the implementation of the 5 project.
+If providing internet, will residents lose access after the grant term?
+If implementing infrastructure, is the technology adaptable and scalable for future technological improvements?
+Partnerships - Identify partners who will be involved in the implementation of the 5 project and their roles.
 Must include letters of commitment or formal agreements.
-Innovation - Is the project new for the community?
-Is it original and/or creative in 5 thinking?
-Leveraged Funds - Identify additional committed funds raised for the 3 program/project (must include proof of commitment) Matching Funds - Include any organizational contribution to program/project 3 Budget - Is the budget clearly detailed, with appropriate costs and sources outlined for 3 each item?
-Organizational and Staff Capacity - Does the organization have the ability to 3 implement the program/project as demonstrated by prior working experience with RIHousing or through references?
+Leveraged Funds - Identify additional committed funds raised for the 3 program/project (must include proof of commitment) Matching Funds - Include any organizational financial contribution to 3 program/project.
+Staff time is not eligible.
+Budget - Is the budget clearly detailed, with appropriate costs and sources outlined for 3 each item?
+Organizational and Staff Capacity - Does the organization have the ability to 3 implement the program/project as demonstrated by prior project implementation experience?
 Is there an appropriate level of staffing in place?
 Is there a clear plan for executing the program/project, including adequate timeline?
 RIHousing financed property residents - Will the program or project serve residents 3 of RIHousing financed or administered properties?
-TOTAL POSSIBLE SCORE 50
+TOTAL POSSIBLE SCORE 40